martinbudden/SelfBalancingRobot/documents/MadgwickRefactoring.md

 # Refactoring of Madgwick filter update

-The Madgwick filter implementation in `MadgwickFilter::update(const xyz_t& gyroRadians, const xyz_t& accelerometer, float deltaT)` has been refactored to improve computational efficiency.
+The Madgwick filter implementation in `MadgwickFilter::update(const xyz_t& gyroRPS, const xyz_t& accelerometer, float deltaT)` has been refactored to improve computational efficiency.

 The steps taken in that refactoring are outlined here.

-A similar refactoring was done for `MadgwickFilter::update(const xyz_t& gyroRadians, const xyz_t& accelerometer, xyz_t& magnetometer, float deltaT)`.
+A similar refactoring was done for `MadgwickFilter::update(const xyz_t& gyroRPS, const xyz_t& accelerometer, xyz_t& magnetometer, float deltaT)`.

 ## Derivation